Unvaccinated people may have to pay more for health insurance - NewsBreak

 Some companies are choosing to shift the burden of those costs from all employees to only those who choose to forego vaccination.

-For companies like Delta, which is not requiring employee vaccination, it may also incentivize more employees to get the shot.‘Twindemic’?
-COVID-flu season combo increases need for vaccination
+For companies like Delta, which is not requiring employee vaccination, it may also incentivize more employees to get the shot.

 “Employers are looking at it as an incentive to get their employees vaccinated.
 I also think it is an attempt to get control of some of the costs related to COVID,” said Kelly O’Reilly, President and CEO of the Ohio Association of Health Plans, the trade association representing 15 Ohio health insurance providers.